Digital-Working-Group/pii-splicing-redaction/README.md

 ```sh
 python main.py --model llama3.2 ./sample_redaction/sample_input -o ./sample_redaction/sample_output
 ```
 This will result in a JSON file containing the identified PII, source text, redacted text, and any errors to /sample_redaction/sample_output.
+It will also capture the full output from the LLM in a JSON file written to /sample_redaction/sample_output/<MODEL_NAME>.

 ### Sample Input and Output Files
 This repository provides a sample TXT file, which can be found in `sample_redaction/sample_input/`.
-Running the redaction tool on this file produces the sample output JSON, which can be found in `sample_redaction/sample_output`.
+Running the redaction tool on this file produces the sample output JSON and the full LLM output, which can be found respectively in `sample_redaction/sample_output` and `sample_redaction/sample_output/<MODEL_NAME`.

 # Running this tool: Programmatic Interface
 ## Arguments